Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have explored various telemedicine tech stacks and architectural patterns to initialize the developement of telemedicine application.

 I have researched the UI/UX best practices for telemedicine application.

+I have researched and Analyzed the data required for the patients and doctors table